UPDATED JULY 11, 2022

 We’re constantly asked about Tinder’s algorithm.
 How are recommended profiles ordered, and why?
 Is there a way to game the system to get more matches?
-And is there really something called an “Elo Score?”
-While we cannot disclose all of our secret sauce, we thought it was about time that we share the main ingredients.
+We’re happy to share more details behind how the Tinder algorithm works:

 Allow us to blow your minds.
-The most important factor that can help you improve your match potential on Tinder is…using the app.
+The most important factor that can help our members improve their match potential on Tinder is . . . using the app.

 We prioritize potential matches who are active, and active at the same time.
-We don’t want to waste your time showing you profiles of inactive members.
-We want you chatting and meeting IRL.
-And there’s nothing better than matching and immediately striking up a conversation.
-Using the app helps you be more front and center, see more profiles and make more matches.
-This is the most important part of our algorithm — and it’s totally in your control.
+We don’t want to waste people's time showing profiles of inactive members.
+We want our members to have meaningful connections, conversations and ultimately meet IRL - and there’s nothing better than matching and immediately striking up a conversation.
+Using the app regularly helps members be more front and center, see more profiles and make more matches.
+This is the most important part of our algorithm — and it’s totally in our members' control.

-So when you use the Tinder app, it helps us pick better potential matches for you, too.
+So, when members use the Tinder app, it helps us pick better potential matches, too.
 It’s Algorithm 101.

-We don’t care (or store) whether you’re black, white, magenta or blue.
-Our algorithm doesn’t know if you make $10 or $10 million a year.
-And we aren’t going to show you all the blondes first because they supposedly have more fun.
+Our algorithm doesn’t track social status, religion or ethnicity.
 We don’t believe in stereotypes.
-So whether you’re celebrating Diwali, Carnival, Eid Al-Fitr, or Gay Pride, we think the party gets better when great people, from all walks of life, can get together.
-Our algorithm is designed to be open and we love our results.
+So whether members are celebrating Diwali, Carnival, Eid Al-Fitr, or Pride, we think the party gets better when great people from all walks of life can get together.
+Our algorithm is designed to be open and we love the results.